 There are a TON of tools and resources that you can use to create beautiful Lead Magnets, and all of the options I’ll be sharing in this section have FREE Versions!

 Word or Google Docs

 To start out simple, you can create an awesome and high-value Lead Magnet right in your favorite Word Processing app.
 Both Google and Microsoft have free browser-based word processors that work beautifully for creating things like checklists!
 But if you want to get a little fancier and really wow-a-crowd, these next two options are perfect.

 Canva is an intuitive and brilliant little browser design studio.
-It’s Free version has more than enough features to create BEAUTIFUL Lead Magnets, but I also use it create blog cover images, social media, and website graphics (not logos, though, I strongly recommend hiring a professional graphic designer to help with your logo design)
+Its Free version has more than enough features to create BEAUTIFUL Lead Magnets, but I also use it to create blog cover images, social media, and website graphics (not logos, though, I strongly recommend hiring a professional graphic designer to help with your logo design)